 The amazing plants that create the natural dyes they use.

-So what are the main fruits and vegetables that you use for the other colors?
+At Local Bazaar we obviously love your colors, so what are the main fruits and vegetables that you use to get the different color pigments?

 A: So we use merobeline which is like a nut it gives a yellow, to grey to black colour depending on the amount that you use and then we use mangosteen skins, mango leaves, lac gives reds and pinks and purple, what else do we use?